 The Academic Center is a resource center for students, staff, and faculty.
 We promote student success by working closely with faculty to provide academic support programs.
-We offer a writing center for students, faculty, and staff and a tutoring program for students at all levels in addition to supplemental instruction and testing.
+We offer a writing center and a tutoring program for students in addition to supplemental instruction and testing.
 Our writing and tutoring services are delivered face-to-face and online in order to meet the demands of our diverse and widespread student population.